rserranon/open-bitcoin-finance-framework/content/_index.md

 - From Short-Termism to Long-Term Value
 - Redefining Risk, Return & Volatility
+- New Risk, Return, and Volatility Paradigms
 - New Market Metrics
 - Bitcoin-Native Capital Formation
-- Behavioral Finance in a BTC World
+- Behavioral Shifts in a Bitcoin-Based Market

 ---